-Confession time: the era of my dumbphone is over; Ol' LG has been replaced.
+Confession time: is over; Ol' LG has been replaced.

 It was a good run, and I thought of commemorating the occasion by ceremonial torching, running over it with my car, or chucking it over a bridge like they do in movies.
 All seem like pretty satisfying options—but aren't the most environmentally conscious—so I looked into possible solutions.